Should You Create a New Profit Center in Real Estate by Becoming a Lender?

 Another potential con or threat to your deal would be if the project takes longer than anticipated or if it takes a while to sell.

 This could tie up your money for a longer period of time.
-Or if home values decline in your area while they deal is being rehabbed, it might even impact the borrower’s ability to pay you back.
+Or if home values decline in your area while the deal is being rehabbed, it might even impact the borrower’s ability to pay you back.
 This, however, is a much less likely scenario.

 Personally, I think the pros far outweigh the cons, and I consider private money loans a valuable part of my investment portfolio.
 That said, lending private money isn’t for everyone.

-And even if you’re focused on fix-and-flips or building a rental portfolio now, have you ever considered lending private money to fellow rehabbers?
+Have you ever considered lending private money to fellow rehabbers?
 Given the pros and cons listed above, would you consider it in the future?